top of page

 Blind Spots Affect All Vehicles

 While larger vehicles such as vans, buses, and HGVs have wider and deeper blind spots, cars are not exempt.
+Common blind-spot risks include:

-· Cyclists riding alongside the vehicle
+• Cyclists riding alongside the vehicle

-· Motorcyclists positioned between mirror checks
+• Motorcyclists positioned between mirror checks

-· Pedestrians hidden by front or rear pillars
+• Pedestrians hidden by front or rear pillars

-· Children or older adults approaching from unexpected angles
+• Children or older adults approaching from unexpected angles

 Any road user can disappear from your view in seconds.

 Drivers who use the same vehicle and routes daily often become complacent.
-Familiarity encourages dangerous assumptions, such as:
+Familiarity encourages dangerous assumptions.
+This mindset significantly increases risk at:

-· slow-moving urban traffic
+• Slow-moving urban traffic

 Blind spots provide no warning.
 They only become apparent after a collision has occurred.